-During the COVID-19 health crisis, we will also consider emergency response projects for our Annual Foundation Grants.
+During the COVID-19 health crisis, we will also consider emergency response projects.

 During this time, we will especially consider applications with projects that improve the capacity of homelessness service providers.
 This would include things like: